-The best way to go about dealing with First Credit Services is to work with a professional credit repair service.
-They have deleted millions of negative items from companies like First Credit Services for millions of clients nationwide.
+The best way to go about dealing with First Credit Services is to work with a credit repair professional.
+They delete millions of negative items every year from companies like First Credit Services for millions of clients nationwide.

 Will First Credit Services sue me or garnish my wages?

 It’s possible, but if you work with a law firm like Lexington Law, you have nothing to worry about.
 They will help you dispute the First Credit Services debt with the credit bureaus and possibly remove it from your credit report.
 It’s also possible that you never hear from or have to deal with First Credit Services again.